conedevelopment/accessibility-path/README.md

 * [Inclusive Design Patterns](https://www.smashingmagazine.com/printed-books/inclusive-front-end-design-patterns/) - A practical book about how to build inclusive front-end with various patterns.
 * [Inclusive Components](http://book.inclusive-components.design/) - Similar to the Inclusive Design Patterns book but focuses more on components from the same author.
 Both are recommended.
 * [Practical Web Inclusion and Accessibility: A Comprehensive Guide to Access Needs](https://inclusive.guide/) - A practical book that approaches the accessibility from an exact disability.
 In my opinion, it is an excellent second book.
+* [Resilient Web Design](https://resilientwebdesign.com/) - The Resilient Web Design is a free ebook by Jeremy Keith.
+It is not necessarily about accessibility but certainly about inclusivity.
+If you want to know what progressive enhancement is and why the HTML is resilient, it is a must.

 ## 📺 Videos to Watch